Is 800 Meters A Mile

 Q: What is the difference between a mile and a kilometer?

-A: A kilometer is approximately 0.62 miles.
-Conversely, a mile is approximately 1.61 kilometers.
+A: A kilometer is approximately 0.On top of that, 62 miles.
+In practice, conversely, a mile is approximately 1.
+61 kilometers.
 Kilometers are used more frequently in metric-based systems, while miles are used primarily in the United States and some other countries using the imperial system.

 Q: How many meters are in a marathon?